 You have a right to receive an accounting of disclosures made by Millennium to any third party in the six years prior to the date on which the accounting is requested.
 This right does not apply to certain disclosures, including, but not limited to, disclosures made for the purposes of treatment, payment or health care operations; disclosures made to you or to others involved in your care; disclosures made with your authorization; disclosures made for national security or intelligence purposes or to correctional institutions or law enforcement purposes.
 You must make any request for an accounting in writing and we may charge a reasonable, cost-based fee to fill more than one request in any given year.

-If you would like to request a restriction on a use or disclosure of your PHI, receive confidential communications, obtain a copy of certain of your PHI, amend your PHI, or receive an accounting of disclosures of your PHI, please send a written request to the Compliance/Privacy Officer contact listed at the end of this notice (see Section XII below).
+If you would like to request a restriction on a use or disclosure of your PHI, receive confidential communications, amend your PHI, or receive an accounting of disclosures of your PHI, please send a written request to the Compliance/Privacy Officer contact listed at the end of this notice (see Section XII below).

 Where state law more stringently restricts the uses and disclosures of PHI described in this notice, we will follow the more protective state law.
 Below is a list of the categories of PHI that are at times subject to more restrictive laws: